 What comes after the life insurance medical exam?

 Your insurer will most likely take a few weeks to process your life insurance medical exam results.
-They’re not looking for every tiny thing that could be abnormal.
-Instead, they’re really screening for the major indicators of shorter life expectancy.
+Generally, the carrier isn’t looking for every tiny thing that could be abnormal.
+Instead, it’s typically screening for the major indicators of shorter life expectancy.

 There’s a chance your insurer might request a follow-up exam if any of your lab tests come back with unexpected results.
-Don’t worry.
-Both you and your insurer want the same thing: for you to get life insurance.
-Keep following the steps of the process to move toward the point where your insurer will issue your policy.
-Usually, the entire underwriting process, even with repeat medical exams, shouldn’t take more than a couple of months.
+Although this may be frustrating, the best course of action is usually to keep following the steps of the process to move toward the point where your insurer will issue your policy.
+The entire underwriting process, even with repeat medical exams, usually shouldn’t take more than a couple of months.

-If you do end up getting denied coverage for a health-related reason, don’t forget that you can explore no-exam medical insurance and get coverage this way.
+If you do end up getting denied coverage for a health-related reason, you might consider pursuing coverage with another carrier or addressing the health condition that led to your denial.
+Don’t forget that you could explore simplified-issue or no-medical-exam life insurance and get coverage that way.

 Frequently asked questions

-• A life insurance medical exam is not a pass or fail exam.
-It determines your health status and mortality risk so the life insurance company can determine your eligibility and premium.
-The healthier your lifestyle, the cheaper your rate could be.
+• There’s no real step-by-step on how to pass a life insurance medical exam because it is not a pass-or-fail situation.
+It determines your health status and mortality risk, so the life insurance company can determine your eligibility and premium.
+The healthier your lifestyle, the cheaper your rate typically is.

 • Before a medical exam, there are things you might want to consider not doing to get the best results.
-This can include avoiding salty and fatty foods, drinking caffeinated beverages, taking part in strenuous activity and not getting enough sleep the night before the exam.
+Things to avoid may include:

-• There are several things you can do that might lower your blood pressure for a life insurance test.
-Eating less salt, losing weight, relieving stress, limiting your alcohol and caffeine usage, eating more potassium and performing light aerobic exercise could help lower your blood pressure.
+• If you have chronic high blood pressure, this is likely an issue you will need to manage with the help of a medical professional.
+However, there are several things that might lower your blood pressure for a life insurance test.
+Eating less salt, maintaining a healthy weight, relieving stress, limiting your alcohol and caffeine intake, eating more potassium and performing regular aerobic exercise may help lower your blood pressure.
 You might want to consult your doctor before taking a life insurance medical exam to discuss how you can get healthier before the exam.